-The SIEPR/Economics Predoctoral Research Fellowship program is a full-time, post baccalaureate program designed to prepare individuals wishing to gain valuable training and experience toward a career in academic research in economics or public policy.
+The SIEPR/Economics Predoctoral Research Fellowship program is a full-time, one- to two-year post baccalaureate program designed to prepare individuals wishing to gain valuable training and experience toward a career in academic research in economics or public policy.
 Fellows will be expected to fully engage in the intellectual life at Stanford University.
 They dedicate a significant portion of their time to an empirical research project and can take graduate-level courses at Stanford University for credit (up to one course per quarter).
 The fellowship offers tuition, health insurance, and a living stipend ($48,000 in 2017-2018).

 We seek highly skilled and motivated individuals to join our full-time Predoctoral Research Fellows position for a period of at least one year.
 The positions are based at the Institute for Economic Policy Research at Stanford University.
 Fellows start in June or July, although a September start date may be negotiable.
 International applicants are welcome to apply.

 - Completed a 4-year undergraduate degree (bachelors or foreign equivalent) in economics, statistics, applied mathematics, or a related field;